Dornex/Robotics/Matrix game/Readme.md

 ## Game specifications

-The game has a scoring system where you get points for destroying enemy ships, bonus score for clearing levels without taking damage,
+The game has a scoring system where you get points for destroying enemy ships, **bonus score for clearing levels without taking damage**.

 The difficulty of the game will increase with each level.
 Enemies will travel faster towards you.